Ajhat22/se_project_coffeeshop/README.md

 ## Plan on improving the project

 Add your ideas here :)
+ima build ti out then add some funny memes i think it will prighten up the place a little more.